deckhouse/sds-node-configurator/docs/FAQ.md

 ## I haven't added the `storage.deckhouse.io/enabled=true` LVM tag to the `Volume Group`, but it is there.
 How is this possible?

 This is possible if you have created the `LVM Volume Group` using the `LVMVolumeGroup` resource, in which case the controller will automatically add this LVM tag to the created `LVM Volume Group`.
-Alternatively, this applies if the `Volume Group` or its `Thin-pool` already had the `linstor` module LVM tag (`linstor-*`).å
+Alternatively, this applies if the `Volume Group` or its `Thin-pool` already had the `linstor` module LVM tag `linstor-*`.

 When you switch from the `linstor` module to the `sds-node-configurator` and `sds-drbd` modules, the `linstor-*` LVM tags are automatically replaced with the `storage.deckhouse.io/enabled=true` LVM tag in the `Volume Group`.
 This way, the `sds-node-configurator` gets control of these `Volume Groups`.